Zergie/YAMMU/README.md

 # Yet Another MMU
 "Eight Materials, Twin Drawers, One Enclosure."

-A Multi Material Unit (MMU) for eight filaments that can also function as a filament dryer and can keep it dry while printing.
-The design is heavily inspired by voron and their printers.
+A Multi-Material Unit (MMU) for eight filaments that can also function as a filament dryer, keeping them dry while printing.
+The design is heavily inspired by Voron and their printers.

 # Introduction
-todo

-At the moment this project aims to support loading and unloading filament before a print is started.
-While technicaly possible to use this version for example multi color or multi material prints, this is not our focus at the moment.
-We plan to support both options in the future, when we have a working and relaiable prototyp.
+Currently, this project aims to support loading and unloading filament before a print begins.
+While it is technically possible to use this version for multi-color or multi-material prints, this is not our focus at the moment.
+We plan to support both options in the future, once we have a reliable working prototype.

 ## Features
-- Multi Material Unit for FFF
+- Multi-Material Unit for FFF
-- Filament loading/unloading via strong BLDC motors
+- Filament loading and unloading via powerful BLDC motors
-- Enclosed Heated Filament Storage build with 2020 extrusion
+- Enclosed Heated Filament Storage Built with 2020 Extrusion
-- Separate Electronics Bay just like any Voron 2.4
+- Separate electronics bay, similar to the one in the Voron 2.4
-- Strongly inspired by Voron 2.4 and Trident.
-So it does not stand out when plaxed next to a Voron Pinter.
-Also this enables the usage of voron usermods.
+- Strongly inspired by the Voron 2.4 and Trident, this design seamlessly blends in when placed next to a Voron printer.
+Additionally, it supports the use of Voron user modifications.

 # BOM